Simple Area of a Rectangle Worksheets

 Why is This Measure Important?

 The measure of area two us the extent of figure we are examining in two dimensions.
 This gives us a general understanding of how big a room is, but not the full picture because we are not examining height of the ceiling.
 This skill leads us to be able to determine the square footage of an area.
 In the United States this measure is critical to many different industries mainly construction.
 Home builders base their price for building a home entire on how many square feet the home will be.
 An average home will cost $100-$200 per square foot to build.
 For a luxury home built with more expensive materials that can reach $300-$500 per square foot.
-When you have work done on your home such as decking, tiling, or woof flooring contractors will charge based on this measure.
+When you have work done on your home such as decking, tiling, roofing, or flooring contractors will charge based on this measure.
 The quality of materials used will change this price.
 When purchasing home real estate investors use this measure to determine if they are getting a deal or paying too much for their investment.
 While this may seem like a redundant topic for you to explore, I can assure you big business is obsessed with this measure.